vkostyanetsky/Fastimer/README.md

 | ##############################---------- | 75.8%
 ```

-The `Display Statistical Data` command shows you some statistics & achievement you were able to unlock (total fasting time, average fast length etc.).
+The `Display Statistics` command shows you some statistics & [achievements](Achievements.md) you were able to unlock (total fasting time, average fast length etc.).

 For instance: